William L. Goggin: Career

 After admission to the Virginia bar in 1828, Goggin moved to Liberty, Virginia, the county seat of Bedford County, Virginia, and began his legal practice.
 He also farmed using enslaved labor.
 Liberty was incorporated in 1839, with James F. Johnson, William M. Burwell, John Goode Jr., and Goggin as its leading orators and politicians (and would be renamed "Bedford" after the Civil War).
 In the 1850 federal census, Goggin characterized himself as a "farmer" and owned 18 enslaved persons.

+Slaveowner

 He owned 30 enslaved persons in 1860.

+Virginia delegate

 Bedford County voters elected Goggin as one of their representatives (part-time) in the Virginia House of Delegates in 1835, and he served one term from 1836 to 1837, but declined to seek re-election.

+Congress

 In 1838 Goggin won election as a Whig to the United States House of Representatives representing Virginia's 5th congressional district (then consisting of Bedford, Amherst, Nelson, Albemarle, Greene, Orange and Madison Counties), and also won re-election in 1841 and 1843 serving from 1839 to 1843, the latter after he unsuccessfully contested the election of Thomas W. Gilmer, but eventually won the off-year election when Gilmer resigned early, so Goggin served again from 1844 to 1845.
 He later returned for a third time and served from 1847 to 1849, during which time he became chairman of the Committee on Post Office and Post Roads.

 He also was selected one of the Board of Visitors of the U.S. Military Academy at West Point by President Millard Fillmore.

+Campaign for governor

 In 1859, Goggin ran for Governor of Virginia as the Whig candidate, but lost to Democrat John Letcher.
 Bedford County voters elected Goggin as a Unionist, as well as Democrat John Goode Jr. to represent them at the Virginia Secession Convention in 1861, but after Lincoln's inaugural address, Goggin advocated for secession.

 Goggin's son and namesake enlisted in the 11th Virginia Infantry as a lieutenant on May 15, 1861, as the Civil War began, but fell ill by July and died in September 1861.
 During the war Goggin became captain of Home Guards for the Confederate Army.

+Later career and death

 Afterward, he received a pardon from President Johnson on September 16, 1865, and continued practicing law until his death on January 3, 1870, near Liberty, Virginia.
 He was interred in his family's burying ground, Goggin Cemetery, near Bunker Hill, West Virginia.